lmanov1/WeatherForecast/README.md

 ## Functional Overview

 The application sends requests using the OpenWeatherMap's RESTful API and receives JSON responses.
 Those responses are checked for errors.
 If there are no errors, the weather information is parsed from the JSON response and displayed, and a location is added to preferences.
-Data representation utilizes stored user preferences (Fahrenheit/Celsius, miles/metres).
+The application provides a feature that allows you to view the current temperature in either Celsius (°C) or Fahrenheit (°F).
+Simply toggle between two units in the settings and get real-time weather updates in the format you prefer.
-The application's Streamlit version provides relevant graphics and an interactive map for each location.
+In addition, the application's Streamlit version provides relevant graphics and an interactive map for each location.

 ## User Locations Preferences